Kenya calm a day after chaotic presidential declaration - KTVZ

 Associated Press

-NAIROBI, Kenya (AP) — Kenya is calm on Tuesday, a day after the declaration of Deputy President William Ruto as the winner of the narrow presidential election over longtime opposition figure Raila Odinga — a vote closely watched in the East African country that has been crucial to regional stability.
+NAIROBI, Kenya (AP) — Kenya was calm on Tuesday, a day after Deputy President William Ruto was declared the winner of the narrow presidential election over longtime opposition figure Raila Odinga — a vote closely watched in the East African country that has been crucial to regional stability.

-The electoral commission chairman said Ruto won with almost 50.5% of votes while Odinga received almost 49%.
-A local electoral observer group on Tuesday will release the result of its parallel tally seen as an important check on the official process.
+The electoral commission chairman said Ruto won with almost 50.5% of votes while Odinga received nearly 49%.
+On Tuesday, the local Elections Observation Group announced that its highly regarded parallel voting tally “corroborates the official results” in an important check on the process.

+“We have made strides toward credible elections,” the group said.
+It called the split in the electoral commission “unfortunate” but noted that the chairman is the one charged under the constitution with announcing the results.

-But the 55-year-old Ruto appealed to Kenyans by making the election about economic differences and not the ethnic ones that have long marked politics with sometimes deadly results.
+The 55-year-old Ruto appealed to Kenyans by making the election about economic differences and not the ethnic ones that have long marked the country’s politics with sometimes deadly results.
 He portrayed himself as an outsider from humble beginnings defying the political dynasties of Kenyatta and Odinga, whose fathers were Kenya’s first president and vice president.

-The turnout in last Tuesday’s vote dipped to 65% as Kenyans across the country of 65 million expressed frustration with rising prices, high unemployment and widespread corruption.
+Still, the turnout in last Tuesday’s vote dipped to 65% as Kenyans across the country of 56 million expressed frustration and lack of confidence that the candidates would address the problems of rising prices, high unemployment and widespread corruption.
 The now-wealthy Ruto himself has faced and denied multiple allegations of land grabs and other graft.

+In the quiet capital, Nairobi, on Tuesday, motorbike rider Distrious Mirimo saw some businesses remained closed.
+“Those who have closed are in fear but I urge them to open because there is nothing going on,” he said.
+“The president has already been chosen and we must accept the results.”

+As a growing number of African leaders issued statements congratulating Ruto, Kenya’s outgoing president remained silent.